zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\frac{c}{\eta_1} \bm{B} \leftrightarrows \bm{B}.
 $$

-If we also wish to perform conversion of the formulas (and not just the quantities), the associated derivatives, volume elements and Dirac delta functions also must be transformed according to Eqn.
+If we also wish to perform conversion of the formulas (and not just the quantities), the operators, volume elements and Dirac delta functions also must be transformed according to Eqn.
 1z.2-1z.5.
 In practice, the following "unofficial" shortcut is often used:

 $$ \tag{1z.22}
 	\omega \bm{B} \leftrightarrows \bm{B}.
 $$

-It is obtained by inspection of the transformed version of Eqn.
+It is obtained by inspection of the "natural" version of Eqn.
 3.12:

 $$ \tag{1z.23}
 	i \bm{B}(\bm{r}, \omega) = \nabla \times \bm{E}(\bm{r}, \omega).